isuka/rename_by_meta/README.md

 ## Overview

-This tool renames the file name on the shooting date of the meta information included in the photo / video.
+This tool renames the file/directory name on the shooting date of the meta information included in the photo/video.
+In the default mode, only rename the file name.

 ## Requirement